stellar/stellar-protocol/ecosystem/readme.md

-# SEP Proposals
+# Stellar Ecosystem Proposals (SEPs)

 ## SEP Status Terms
 * **Archived** - A SEP that did not head towards a disposition due to a lack of consensus _and_ support.
 Generally open to revival with additional edits.
 * **Draft** - A SEP that is currently open for consideration and actively being discussed.
 * **Pending: [Acceptance/Rejection]** - A SEP that has entered a Final Comment Period (FCP) with an intended disposition.
 After one week has passed, during which any new concerns should be addressed, the SEP will head towards its intended disposition [**Accepted/Rejected**] or go back into a Draft state.
 * **Accepted** - A SEP that is intended for immediate adoption by the entire ecosystem.
 * **Rejected** - A SEP that has concerns for the ecosystem to implement it in its current state.
   Generally open to revival with additional edits.

+## Proposals

 | Number | Title | Author | Status |
 | --- | --- | --- | --- |